 Problems with drugs or alcohol

 A new, discrete app called Staying Free is available on Android or Apple.
 Use the code “birmingham11” for pre-paid access.
 To speak to someone call Change Grow Live.

 It’s a terrible time to lose a loved one — you can get help by calling 0121 687 8010 or from Cruse.

 Early Help for Families

-If anyone in your family needs more help, from public services or community groups, then please contact our voluntary sector local leads.
-We have ten areas which can connect you to support across the city.
+If anyone in your family needs more help, from public services or community groups, then please contact Early Help voluntary sector local leads.
+Early Help have ten areas which can connect you to support across the city.